Natural Born Citizen Defined by SCOTUS

 The founders understood that it was no longer the British criterion of birth-place.
 That had been dropped by switching to Natural Law, and Natural Rights.
 That meant that American men took their American sovereignty with them everywhere in the world.
 Their rights, and their children's rights, did not cease at water's edge.
 "Like father, like son" was the new national rule, and it did NOT contain the caveat "if born within U.S. borders".

-Thus the only reason to single out American children born abroad in the 1790 act and label them as natural born citizens and not simply "citizen of the United States" (as the children of naturalized men were labeled) was to defend and protect their right to one day serve, like their Ambassador father (as an example) as the leader of their nation, and not be disenfranchised based on the bastardized system of the British.
+Thus the only reason to single out American children born abroad in the 1790 act and label them as natural born citizens and not simply "citizen of the United States" (as the children of naturalized men were labeled) was to defend and protect their right to one day serve, like their American father could, as the leader of their nation, and not be disenfranchised based on the bastardized system of the British.